mxdmichael1-code/ai201-project3-takemeter/planning.md

 Review:

-“The food was good.”
+“All I have to say is the food was amazing!!!”

 Possible labels:

 * specific_feedback
-* general_opinion
+* emotional_reaction

 Final label:
-general_opinion
+emotional_reaction

 Reason:
-The review mentions food, but it does not explain what was good about it.
-Since there are no concrete details that would help another customer or the restaurant, I classified it as a general opinion.
+The review mentions food but gives no concrete details about taste, texture, or quality.
+Its main purpose is to express excitement, so I labeled it as an emotional reaction.

 ⸻